-So I’m happy introduce Courtney, who will share the experiences that led her to being afraid of flying, and overcoming that very fear to continue on her world adventures.
-(All photos credited to Caryn Noel)
+So I’m happy to introduce Courtney, who will share the experiences that led her to be afraid of flying, and overcoming that very fear to continue on her world adventures.

 1) Hello Courtney!
 Excited to meet you, and to share your story as it’s truly a story of overcoming obstacles!
 To begin, could you introduce yourself to the readers?

 My name is Courtney Ruth, I am twenty-six years old, and I live in Austin, Texas.

 Having grown up painfully shy (I was a middle child), I spent extensive amounts of time creating things while simultaneously watching other people live more emotive lives.
 On the other side of college, however, I followed whimsy and moved to California.

 This decision helped me embrace and celebrate my own differences.
 Embracing myself lent the way to increased self-discovery and self-expression, which jumpstarted my decision to push past certain fears and become an active participant in life instead of a spectator.
 It is fun to be different.
 I enjoy that my life now represents this intrinsic belief.